 MTPL is regulated by the Compulsory Traffic Insurance Act.
 The minimum sums insured are regulated by law.
-Policyholders are entitled to a no-claims bonus under their policy when the conditions are fulfilled, i.e. penalty for bad loss experience is charged.
+Insured persons are entitled to a bonus in the premiums payment for the continuation of insurance in the event of no claim occurrence on their police when the conditions are met, ie entitled to malus in case of more claims.